I collect quotes from people, most of them writers, songwriters or composers, describing the influence of creative imagination on their work.

 Creative Victory — a discourse on the collected works of Carlos Castaneda

-Edward Matchett: industrial design and create-the-new pioneer
+Edward Matchett: industrial designer and Creative Action author

 Imagination — two forms: synthetic and creative